javadkh2/stream-operators/README.md

 read: (readFn: (times: number, size: number) => any) => Readable
 ```

-Creates a read stream from a read function, each time consumer send a read signal the reader function is called and the return value push to the stream.
-The return value could be a promise and in this case the resolved value push to the stream.
+Creates a read stream from a read function, each time a consumer sends a read signal the reader function gets called and the return value get pushed to the stream.
+The return value could be a promise and in this case the resolved value get pushed to the stream.

 ##### sample
 ```typescript